ISCOs and the weak gravity conjecture bound in higher derivative theories of gravity: ISCO's and WGC

-Of course, before solving the above equation to find the value of $r_{\rm isco}$, one still has to insert the values of Energy and Angular momentum from eqns. (\ref{E1}) and (\ref{l1}) in the above eqn. (\ref{vdp}).
-The resulting expression is analytically quite intractable, and we thus resort to numerical methods.
-The idea is to check the existence of ISCOs, just above and below the bound obtained in eqn. (\ref{wgc}) for various values of the Gauss-Bonnet coupling parameter.
-Figures (\ref{fig:isco}) and (\ref{fig:noisco}) contain plots of the second derivatives of the potential $V''(r)$, and also angular momentum plotted w.r.t $r$, respectively, for values of the charge to mass ratio $q$, just below and above the WGC bound found in eqn. (\ref{wgc}).
+Though the resulting expression is not very illuminating to express here, some progress can be made numerically.
+The idea is to check for the existence of ISCOs, just above and below the bound obtained in eqn. (\ref{wgc}) for various values of the Gauss-Bonnet coupling parameter.
+First, by fixing $L$, we solve for the extremal charge in eqn. (\ref{Qext}) giving solutions for horizon radius.
+This can then be used in eqn. (\ref{7}) to fix the extremal mass, yielding an $\alpha$-dependent bound from eqn. (\ref{wgc}).
+We then considered various values of $\hat q$ below this bound, and checked for the zeros of eqn. (\ref{vdp}), keeping only those roots which result in positive angular momentum.
+The result of this analysis is shown in figures (\ref{fig:isco}) and (\ref{fig:noisco}), which contains second derivatives of the potential $V''(r)$, and also angular momentum plotted w.r.t $r$, respectively, for values of the charge to mass ratio $q$, just below and above the WGC bound found in eqn. (\ref{wgc}).
 In plotting $V''(r)$, we made use of the conditions $V(r)=V'(r)=0$, such that the zeroes seen in the plots are r$_{\rm isco}$ (the radius of isco).
-However, not all the zeroes are physical and some can be eliminated demanding the positivity of angular momentum.
-From figures (\ref{fig:isco}) and (\ref{fig:noisco}) we note that, the ISCOs stop existing precisely when the WGC bound is satisfied, confirming the earlier result~\cite{Moitra:2023yyc}, but now, in the presence of $\widetilde{\alpha}$, which increases the bound as in eqn. (\ref{wgc}).
-This is satisfying to note and is valid irrespective of the value of the Gauss-Bonnet coupling parameter $\widetilde{\alpha}$.
+However, as mentioned above, not all the zeroes are physical, and some can be eliminated by demanding the positivity of angular momentum.
+From figures (\ref{fig:isco}) and (\ref{fig:noisco}) we note that, the ISCOs stop existing precisely when the WGC bound is satisfied, confirming the earlier result~\cite{Moitra:2023yyc}, but now, in the presence of $\alpha$, which increases the bound as in eqn. (\ref{wgc}).
+This is satisfying to note and is valid for generic values of the Gauss-Bonnet coupling parameter $\alpha$.

-Below the WGC bound, the corresponding radius r$_{\rm isco}$ decreases as $\widetilde{\alpha}$ increases, as seen from figure-(\ref{fig:risco_alpha}).
-Momentarily, if one turns off the charges (neutral particle in an uncharged Gauss-Bonnet AdS black hole), the condition in eqn. (\ref{vdp}) for getting the ISCO simplify a bit, and a perturbative result can be obtained as follows:
+Below the WGC bound, the corresponding radius r$_{\rm isco}$ decreases as $\alpha$ increases, as seen from figure-(\ref{fig:risco_alpha}).
+Momentarily, if one turns off the charges (neutral particle in an uncharged Gauss-Bonnet AdS black hole), the condition in eqn. (\ref{vdp}) for getting the ISCO simplifies a bit, and a perturbative calculation can be done, resulting in: